-ENDANGERED SPECIES ACT: A preliminary review of this application indicates that the proposed work is not likely to adversely affect Federal listed threatened or endangered species or their critical habitat, pursuant to Section 7 of the Endangered Species Act.
+ENDANGERED SPECIES ACT: A preliminary review of this application indicates that the proposed work will have no affect Federal listed threatened or endangered species or their critical habitat, pursuant to Section 7 of the Endangered Species Act, as amended because the proposed work does not extend into water depths sufficient for listed species.
 As the evaluation of this application continues, additional information may become available which could modify this preliminary determination.

-NATIONAL HISTORIC PRESERVATION ACT: Review of the latest published version of the National Register of Historic Places indicates that the subject property is listed as eligible for inclusion of the Oxford Historic District.
-The project design is to be reviewed by the Maryland Historical Trust (MHT).
+NATIONAL HISTORIC PRESERVATION ACT: Review of the latest published version of the National Register of Historic Places indicates that no registered properties listed as eligible for inclusion therein are located at the site of the proposed work.
 Currently unknown archeological, scientific, prehistoric, or historical data may be lost or destroyed by the work to be accomplished under the requested permit.